6-5=2 (2014 film)

-6-5=2 is a 2014 Indian Hindi-language found footage horror film.
-The film is a remake of the 2013 Kannada film of the same name which itself was inspired by the 1999 American movie The Blair Witch Project.
+6-5=2 is a 2014 Indian Hindi-language found footage horror film and a remake of the 2013 Kannada-language film of the same name which itself was inspired by the 1999 American film The Blair Witch Project.
 Produced and directed by Bharat Jain, the film stars Niharica Raizada, Prashantt Guptha, Ashrut Jain, Gaurav Paswalla, Gaurav Kothari and Disha Kapoor in lead roles.
-Cinematography was conducted by Sathya Hegde, a prominent cinematographer in Kannada film industry.
+The cinematography was conducted by Sathya Hegde, a prominent cinematographer in the Kannada film industry.
 The film tells the story of a group of youngsters whose mountain trek goes awfully wrong.
 This is one of the first Hindi horror films in the found footage genre.

 Plot

 The film tells the story of six friends whose mountain trek goes awfully wrong.
 They encounter bizarre incidents during their mountain trek.
-These incidents are recorded in a video recorder.
-The story is presented as they discovered video recordings left behind by characters who have died or gone missing.
+These incidents are recorded on a video recorder.
+The story is presented as they discover video recordings left behind by characters who have died or gone missing.